AndreaGuarracino/lib_tracepoints/README.md

-# lib_tracepoints
+# tracepoints

 A library for sequence alignment compression and reconstruction using tracepoints.

 ## Overview

-`lib_tracepoints` provides utilities for converting between CIGAR strings and tracepoint representations for efficient alignment storage.
+`tracepoints` provides utilities for converting between CIGAR strings and tracepoint representations for efficient alignment storage.
 The library enables:

 - Converting CIGAR strings to tracepoints
 - Reconstructing CIGAR strings from tracepoints